kwant-project/kwant/doc/source/reference/index.rst

 Reference guide
 ===============

-In the following, all Kwant modules appear in the order of decreasing end-user relevance.
+Core modules of Kwant, appearing in the order of decreasing end-user relevance.

 .. toctree::
    :maxdepth: 1